Grant-Archibald-MS/powerfuldev-testing/learning/11-localization.md

 In this section, we will investigate the testing of a localized Weather sample.
 Localization is the process of adapting an application to meet the language, cultural, and other requirements of a specific target market.
 The ability to support multiple languages in your application can make it more accessible and user-friendly for a global audience.

+## Example: Localization

+Lets look at an example of localization of a Power App

+> NOTES:
+> 1. If the value does not match the test will return "One or more errors occurred.
+(Exception has been thrown by the target of an invocation.)"
+> 2. Reload the page to reset the sample to the default state

+{% powerfx %}
+// Settings:
+locale: en-us
+// Code:
+Language()
+{% endpowerfx %}

+Want to explore more concepts examples checkout the <a href="/powerfuldev-testing/learning/playground?title=localization" class="btn btn--primary">Learning Playground</a> to explore related testing concepts

 ## Pre-requisites

 To complete this module you will need to follow instructions for setting up in [Regional and language options for your environment](https://learn.microsoft.com/power-platform/admin/enable-languages).